What is market validation, and how can it increase sales?

 There are many different types of market validation.
 The most common one, and the main focus of this article, is verifying a product’s usefulness and market fit.

-The key types of validation testing include:
+The key types of idea validation testing include:

 • Product validation